 Museums for budding cultural mavens

 Museums offer great jumping off points for conversations about art, history and social issues with the kids and now you can take them in virtually or in person.
-Check out exhibitions at the Montreal Museum of Fine Arts, the McCord Museum which, In celebration of its centenary, is offering free admission until January 19, 2022, and the Musée d’art contemporain de Montréal.
-Catch the history of circus at Pointe-à-Callière Museum - you can even climb into a mini clown car! – or reacquaint yourself with holiday traditions at Château Ramezay, which even gets a nod from UNESCO, for its history-rich program.
+Check out exhibitions at the Montreal Museum of Fine Arts, the McCord Stewart Museum and the Musée d’art contemporain de Montréal.
+Fall under the spell of Montréal, then and now, at the Pointe-à-Callière Museum or at Château Ramezay, which even gets a nod from UNESCO, for its history-rich program.
 Devotees of model trains young and old will love Train, A Railroad to Dreams at the Canadian Railway Museum and the public-bathhouse-turned-history museum at the Écomusée du fier monde is an off-the-beaten path point of interest, while the Marguerite-Bourgeoys Historic Site will take them 2,400 years back in history.
-At the PHI Centre, follow your breath with the We Live in an Ocean of Air immersive exhibition.
-Speaking of immersive, ARSENAL will be featuring Imagine Monet: a wall-to-wall immersion in more than 200 paintings created by Claude Monet.
 And you can always take an art trip outside: check out the city’s fabulous outdoor murals or make a day of gallery hopping – your kids probably have a great eye.
 For more inspiration, go here for the full round-up of kid-friendly museums.

 © Ulysse Lemerise, OSA Images